Skip to main content

 Pension contributions: effect on state benefits

-The overall cost of pension contributions may be lower than you think if you are on tax credits or universal credit.
-This is because in the calculation of tax credit and universal credit income, you are able to deduct 100% of pension contributions – resulting in a higher award.
+The overall cost of pension contributions may be lower than you think if you are in receipt of certain state benefits.
+This is because when calculating income for universal credit you are able to deduct 100% of pension contributions – resulting in a higher award.
 There may be interactions with other state benefits to be aware of.

 a red background and wooden table, a brown sack with an image of money drawn on the front sits next to a wooden figure of a state building, in front of this a scattering of coins can be seen.